design-hub-arc/AutoCADDrawingChecker/README.md

 ## To Do
 * Do we have a set of icons we can use?
 Like warning and "you're good" icons?
+* Can I use the ARC stylesheet in the application?
+* What is "angle" in autocad?
+Is it 2-d or 3-d?
+* Should we match rows for each comparison, or for the export as a whole?

 * Command line mode for easier testing (see start.Main)
-* Can I use the ARC stylesheet in the application?
 * Change AppPane to GUIController type of thing
 * Separate front end from back end
 * finish DrawingCheckerProperties
-* What is "angle" in autocad?
-Is it 2-d or 3-d?
-* Should we match rows for each comparison, or for the export as a whole?
 * finish LineAngle
+* see AutoCADElementMatcher
+* want tighter binding between GUI and Application

 ## Helpful Links
 * [Excel Library](https://poi.apache.org/apidocs/4.1/)